 This isn’t the place for a light meal – your options are an eight- to 10-course tasting marathon in the dining room or the five-course seasonal menu served in the bar area.
 Owner and head chef Daniel Humm has landed scores of accolades for his innovative dishes, with the restaurant named No. 1 on the World’s 50 Best Restaurant list in 2017.
 Expect perfection.

-How to get a table: Reservations open at 9am New York time (1am AEST) on the first of each month for bookings in following month (so bookings for 1 to 30 September open on 1 August).
-Bookings can be made for up to six people at a time online.
+How to get a table: Reservations open at 9am New York time (1am AEST) on the first of each month for bookings in the following month (so bookings for 1 to 28 February open on 1 January – though bookings through to the 31 December holiday period are open right now).
+Bookings can be made for up to 10 people at a time online.
 Set up a Tock account – required for booking – in the days before trying your lock in a table and do so through Google Chrome.
 The site reportedly works better with this browser.

-Walk-ins are welcome in the bar, but there’s a good chance you’ll have to wait your turn.
+Walk-ins are welcome in the bar but there’s a good chance you’ll have to wait your turn.
+Go between 5 and 5.30pm on a weekday to minimise your time in line.

 Osteria Francescana, Modena, Italy